Apple won't let developers pull information about your contacts anymore

 In addition, apps can't get access to someone's contact list and say it's being used for something, then use it for something else, unless the developer obtains consent.
 Breaking the rules can get developers banned.

-A similar practice of sharing friends' data without their permission got Facebook in hot water earlier this year, after political consultancy Cambridge Analytica had improperly received data from as many as 87 million user profiles.
+A similar practice of sharing friends' data without their permission got Facebook in hot water in March, after political consultancy Cambridge Analytica had improperly received data from as many as 87 million user profiles.
 Following the scandal, Apple CEO Tim Cook said Facebook had failed to effectively regulate itself.

 Apple didn't mention the updated App Store Review Guidelines at WWDC earlier this month.
 The company didn't immediately respond to a request for comment.